mjf1406/worksheet-generators/README.md

 - tool: Randomizer (random picker) -- allows the user to randomize basically everything
 - URLs: put tools behind `/tools/`
 - URLs: put worksheet generators behind `/worksheet-generators/`
+- added: Assigner, Random now allows for one boy and one girl to be selected if there are two jobs with the same name

 ## Change Log